jina-ai/jina/README.md

 - [**Executor**](https://docs.jina.ai/fundamentals/executor/) is a self-contained component and performs a group of tasks on Documents.
 - [**Flow**](https://docs.jina.ai/fundamentals/flow/) ties Executors together into a processing pipeline, provides scalability and facilitates deployments in the cloud.

-Leveraging these three concepts, let's build a simple image search service, as an extension of [DocArray README](https://github.com/jina-ai/docarray#a-complete-workflow-of-visual-search).
+Leveraging these three concepts, let's build a simple image search service, as a "productization" of [DocArray README](https://github.com/jina-ai/docarray#a-complete-workflow-of-visual-search).

 <p align="center">